piyushtiwari14/webtass1/README.md

 ## Credits

 This assignment project was created as part of a B.Tech course in Computer Science.
-The HTML, CSS, and JavaScript code were written by [Your Name].
+The HTML, CSS, and JavaScript code were written by Piyush Tiwari.

 ## Contact